Cohomogeneity one Ricci Solitons from Hopf Fibrations: Introduction

 A Riemannian manifold $(M,g)$ is called {\em Ricci soliton} if there exists a smooth vector field $X$ on $M$ and a real number $\varepsilon \in \R$ such that

-where $L_X g$ denotes the Lie derivative of the metric $g$ with respect to $X.$ Ricci solitons are generalisations of Einstein manifolds and will be called {\em non-trivial} if $X$ does not vanish identically.
+where $L_X g$ denotes the Lie derivative of the metric $g$ with respect to $X.$ Ricci solitons are generalisations of Einstein manifolds and will be called {\em non-trivial} if $X$ is not a Killing vector field.
 If $X$ is the gradient of a smooth function $u \colon M \to \R$ then it is called a {\em gradient} Ricci soliton.
-It is called {\em shrinking}, {\em steady} or {\em expanding} depending on whether $\varepsilon<0,$ $\varepsilon=0,$ or $\varepsilon>0.$ Ricci solitons were introduced by Hamilton \cite{HamiltonRFonSurfaces} as self-similar solutions to the Ricci flow and play an important role in its singularity analysis.
+It is called {\em shrinking}, {\em steady} or {\em expanding} depending on whether $\varepsilon<0,$ $\varepsilon=0$ or $\varepsilon>0.$ Ricci solitons were introduced by Hamilton \cite{HamiltonRFonSurfaces} as self-similar solutions to the Ricci flow and play an important role in its singularity analysis.

 This paper studies the Ricci soliton equation under the assumption of a large symmetry group.
 For example, Lauret \cite{LauretHomogeneousRS} has constructed non-gradient, homogeneous expanding Ricci solitons.
-However, Petersen-Wylie \cite{PWRigidityWithSymmetry} have shown that any homogeneous gradient Ricci soliton is rigid, i.e. it is isometric to a quotient of $N \times \R^k,$ where $N$ is Einstein with Einstein constant $\lambda$ and $\R^k$ is equipped with the Euclidean metric and potential function $\frac{\lambda}{2} |x|^2.$
+However, Petersen-Wylie \cite{PWRigidityWithSymmetry} have shown that any homogeneous gradient Ricci soliton is rigid, i.e. it is isometric to a quotient of $N \times \R^k,$ where $N$ is Einstein with Einstein constant $\lambda$ and $\R^k$ is equipped with the Euclidean metric and soliton potential $\frac{\lambda}{2} |x|^2.$